-[The fund] will withhold votes for individual directors who sit on the compensation committee if they are executives of other companies, unless those companies are privately held and very small.

-- [The fund] may vote against a compensation plan if the compensation committee includes directors who are not independent. - Vote against the chair of the governance committee when a share structure has multiple classes of shares with unequal voting rights. - Vote against all audit committee members when auditor ratification is not subject to a vote or when audit fees exceed the limit set in these guidelines (see page 17). - Vote against all nominating committee members when one gender represents less than 30% of directors. - At Canadian and US issuers, vote against the chair of the nominating committee when the board does not obviously include any director with a diverse racial or ethnic origin. - Vote against the nominating committee if disclosure on board member diversity is inadequate. - Vote against election of the remuneration committee members if there is no advisory vote on executive compensation and the compensation plan does not meet the SHARE voting guidelines for executive compensation plans.
+- [The fund] will withhold votes for individual directors who sit on the compensation committee if they are executives of other companies, unless those companies are privately held and very small. - [The fund] may vote against a compensation plan if the compensation committee includes directors who are not independent. - Vote against the chair of the governance committee when a share structure has multiple classes of shares with unequal voting rights. - Vote against all audit committee members when auditor ratification is not subject to a vote or when audit fees exceed the limit set in these guidelines (see page 19). - Vote against all nominating committee members when one gender represents less than 30% of directors. - At Canadian and US issuers, vote against the chair of the nominating committee when the board does not obviously include any director with a diverse racial or ethnic origin. - Vote against the nominating committee if disclosure on board member diversity is inadequate. - Vote against election of the remuneration committee members if there is no advisory vote on executive compensation and the compensation plan does not meet the SHARE voting guidelines for executive compensation plans. - Vote against all compensation committee members if a majority of shareholders voted against the Say on Pay proposal at the previous annual meeting and no changes have been made responding to shareholder concerns.